vhicktour/vhicktour/README.md

 🎓 I'm a dedicated Computer Science student at Southern New Hampshire University, passionate about all things tech.

-💼 Former Operations Specialist Second Class in the US Navy, where I developed strong analytical and strategic skills.
+💼 Currently Operations Specialist Second Class in the US Navy, where I developed strong analytical and strategic skills.

 🌟 Specializing in software engineering.